midlantica/LovelyBunchOfCoconuts/content/memes/quotes/the-curious-task-of-econob.md

 ![the-curious-task-of-econob](/memes/quotes/the-curious-task-of-econob.png)

-The Curious Task Of Econob
+The curious task of econob.